MicrosoftEdge/MSEdgeExplainers/Focusgroup/explainer.md

 By default, a focusgroup definition's focusgroup candidates are its direct children.
 To "extend the reach" of a linear focusgroup's candidates, a linear focusgroup definition can declare that it intends to `extend` an ancestor linear focusgroup.
-If there is an anscestor linear focusgroup of the same name, the extending focusgroup becomes an extension of that ancestor's focusgroup.
+If there is an ancestor linear focusgroup of the same name, the extending focusgroup becomes an extension of that ancestor's focusgroup.
 Extending a linear focusgroup is also an opportunity to change the directionality (and, conditionally, the wrappping) of the newly extended focusgroup candidates (as described later).